Optimization of stochastic lossy transport networks and applications to power grids: Numerical examples

 \subsection{Relative position of controllable loads and stochastic nodes}

-Figure~\ref{fig:changingB} visualizes the optimal load-sharing factors in the scenario where the subset of stochastic nodes is fixed, $S=\{1,3,5,7,9,11\}$, as well as the covariance matrix, but the displacement of the controllable loads, i.e.,~the subset $B$, changes.
+As suggested by Theorem~\ref{thm:optk}, the relative position of the nodes affected by fluctuations and that of the controllable loads play a crucial role in terms of the achievable total power loss, as we will illustrate in the following example on a ring network.
+Figure~\ref{fig:changingB} visualizes the optimal load-sharing factors in the scenario where there are $|B|=6$ controllable nodes and $|S|=4$ nodes affected by fluctuations.
+The subset of nodes affected by fluctuation is fixed, $S=\{1,4,7,10\}$, as well as the covariance matrix, but the location of the controllable loads, i.e.,~the subset $B$, changes.